vipulnaik/diet-exercise-health/events/2025/2025-07-06-creatine-purchase.md

 * Next 2 weeks: 2 gummies per day, with my morning meal

 * After that: 3 gummies per day, with my morning meal

+## Update 2025-08-09

+After some delay relative to the original plan, I have increased my consumption to 2 gummies per day.
+I am not sure if I will stay at 2 or go back down to 1 gummy per day.
+I'm thinking of having it be responsive to my overall dietary protein intake.
+During summer months, when my food consumption is a bit lower so my dietary protein also falls, I may do more gummies (2 or 3) whereas in the winter months when my dietary protein is high, I may do fewer gummies (1 or 2).
+I'm also experimenting with similar fluctuation in the quantity of lysine I consume based on season.